Mabuchi geometry of big cohomology classes with prescribed singularities: Non-pluripolar products on unibranch spaces

-in the sense that the left-hand side is well-defined if{f} both terms on the right-hand side are well-defined, and the equality holds in that case. \end{enumerate} \end{proposition} \begin{proof} The only non-trivial part is (2).
+in the sense that the left-hand side is well-defined if and only if both terms on the right-hand side are well-defined, and the equality holds in that case. \end{enumerate} \end{proposition}